chats14sep-data/chats14sep-portfolio/Resume.md

 # Professional Summary
-Highly skilled and certified Fabric, Azure and Databricks Data Engineering Architect with more than 15+ years of experience in Migrating and Modernizing Solutions on Microsoft Cloud and On-Prem Data platform (Azure SQL, Synapse, Data Factory, Databricks, SSIS, SSRS).
+Highly skilled and certified Fabric, Azure and Databricks Data Engineering Architect with more than 15+ years of experience in Migrating and Modernizing Solutions on Microsoft Cloud and On-Prem Data platform (Azure SQL, Synapse, Data Factory, Databricks, Fabric, SSIS, SSRS).
 I am an Ex-Microsoft Full Time Employee for nearly 8 years and an Australian Citizen.
 # Experience Highlights
 -	Productionized end to end Solution using Microsoft Fabric.
 -	Hands on experience of Azure analytics data platform services like Microsoft Fabric, Azure Synapse, Data Factory, Databricks using Pyspark and Python, Azure SQL, Synapse, Azure Analysis services and Power BI.